st3fan/dovecot-xaps-daemon/README.md

 You are going to need the following things to get this going:

-* Some patience and willingness to experiment - Although I run this project in production, it is still a very early version and it may contain bugs.
+* Some patience and willingness to experiment - Although I run this project in production, it may contain bugs.
 * Apple ID you've purchased macOS Server with
 * Dovecot > 2.2.19 (which introduced the push-notification plugin)